hugofloresgarcia/unloop/README.md

 which python
 ```

 Your python path will look like this: `/some/path/to/bin/python`.
+Copy that string!
+You'll need it later.

 ## Usage